kmohan0910/Twitter-Sentiment-Analyser/README.md

 python -m textblob.download_corpora
 (Corpora is nothing but a large and structured set of texts.)

+TextBlob is actually a high level library built over top of NLTK library.
+First we call clean_tweet method to remove links, special characters, etc. from the tweet using some simple regex.
 TextBlob uses a Movies Reviews dataset in which reviews have already been labelled as positive or negative.
 Positive and negative features are extracted from each positive and negative review respectively.
 Training data now consists of labelled positive and negative features.
 This data is trained on a Naive Bayes Classifier.